 It takes two people to mend a broken relationship.
 Love needs to be mutual before you can achieve good results.

-Make a vow to be committed to each other, create time for each other and truly work for your happiness together.
+Make a vow to be committed to each other, create time for each other and truly work on your happiness together.

 Accept your flaws, know your strengths and work on achieving maximum results.

 If you’re passionate and committed to anything, you will put in your best to make it successful.

 Maintaining a healthy relationship requires a lot of work.
 You need to be strong and patient at the same time to make them work.